 There are terms to describe these kinds of stories.

-- If the story ends right before the big battle, it’s called a Bolivian Army ending.
+- If the story ends right before the big big struggle, it’s called a Bolivian Army ending.
 (The name comes from classic movie Butch Cassidy and the Sundance Kid.
 We never get to see the main characters die.)

 - If someone’s been spinning a long-winded, really boring story with lots of pointless detail and then refuses to finishes it off to make you groan, it’s called a Shaggy Dog story.
 These stories are pretty good and hold your attention.
 They’re designed to disappoint.